adaybujeda/crm-service-api/README.md

 In our case, to keep the project simple, I have chosen the database storage to reuse the database we are already using.
 I have chosen the database over file storage to make the system a bit more portable.

-I will be following some recommendations I found while doing the analysis: store the photos in their own table and using a `VARBINARY` field.
-As well, limiting the photo size to `2MB`.
+I will be following some recommendations I found while doing the analysis: store the photos in their own table.
+As well, limiting the photo size to `1MB`.

 The customers table has a `photo_id` field, a reference to the data in the `customer_photos` table. `photo_id` is added to the Customer record on photo upload.
 This `photo_id` is used to generate the photo URL in the GET Customer response and avoid having to read the `customer_photos` table to know if a photo was uploaded.